It is an antispasmodic drug for the symptomatic treatment of pain associated with the gastrointestinal tract and biliary tract functional disorders.

 What are antispasmodics?

-Antispasmodics are a group (class) of medications that can help control some symptoms that arise from the intestine (in particular, intestinal spasms).
+Antispasmodics are a group (class) of medications that can help control symptoms that arise from the intestine (particularly intestinal spasms).

 How do antispasmodics work?